 Before your first session: Just come as you are.
 I’m proud of you for being here.
 I know there are probably a million other places you’d rather be right now, and it takes real courage to walk through the door.
 This is a confidential space unlike any other, and I will do everything I can to make it a good experience.
 I never take your trust for granted.

 Something I wish more people knew: Therapy is highly scientific.
-Your brain and nervous system are organs.
-When something difficult happens, there is injury there, not because something is wrong with you, but because life is hard and sometimes it gets to be too much.
+Your brain is an organ, and your nervous system is your body’s communication and regulation system.
+When something difficult happens, there is injury there, not because something is wrong with you, but because life is hard and sometimes it exceeds the brain and nervous system’s capacity to cope.
 If you injured your ankle you wouldn’t hesitate to see a physical therapist.
 Your brain deserves the same care.
 It’s not what is wrong with you.
 It’s what happened to you.

-Who I do my best work with: People who are ready to heal.
+Who I do my best work with: People who are ready to change and heal.
 Who know that something happened to them and it’s just too much to carry alone anymore.
 I especially connect with people who have always felt a little out of place in the world, immigrants, adoptees, people who’ve lived between cultures, LGBTQ+ individuals, and anyone who has spent a lifetime feeling different.
-I know what that feels like.
-We find each other quickly.
+I know what it feels like to wonder where you belong.

-One more thing: My goal is that after every session you walk away feeling deeply seen and understood.
-I will be honest with you, I will never waste your time, and if I think someone else at The Banyan Tree would serve you better, I will tell you that too.
+One more thing: My goal is that after sessions, you walk away feeling deeply seen and understood.
+I will be honest with you, I will try to never waste your time, and if I think someone else at The Banyan Tree would serve you better, I will tell you that too.
 What matters most is that you get the right help.

 Start Your Journey with Angela